Kelis: 2018–present: Kaleidoscope anniversary tour and new music

 Kelis contributed vocals to the dance track "My Milkshake", a rework of her 2003 single "Milkshake" by British producer Freejak, in 2018.
 Kelis embarked on the Kaleidoscope 20th Anniversary Tour, a UK and European tour celebrating the 20th-anniversary release of her debut album Kaleidoscope, in March 2020, though this was cut short due to the COVID-19 pandemic.
 Kelis was featured on a Disclosure song titled "Watch Your Step" in 2020 and on "Deal with It", a track on Demidevil, the debut mixtape by Ashnikko, in 2021.
 The former single, from Disclosure's Grammy Award-nominated album Energy, received frequent airplay on radio stations in the UK and reached the UK dance chart top 40.
 In October 2020, a biographical animated short about her life as a singer and chef was released on YouTube.

 Kelis revealed to i-D magazine in 2019 that she was working on an EP that, at the time of the interview, was intended for release in 2020; in 2021, she said an album, Dirt, would be released in 2022.
 Kelis released the single "Midnight Snacks" in 2021 and "Feed Them" in 2022, the latter in collaboration with the meal delivery service Daily Harvest.

 An interpolation of Kelis's "Milkshake" was used in the Beyoncé song "Energy" on her 2022 album Renaissance.
 The song was updated on some streaming services to remove the interpolation after Kelis said that she was not notified nor asked for approval for the song's use.
 Kelis said that Pharrell Williams and Chad Hugo of the Neptunes, the credited songwriters on "Milkshake", had "stolen" and "swindled" her publishing rights for the song.

+In February 2023, Kelis appeared on a commercial to advertise that year's Super Bowl; the commercial also featured Diddy, Montell Jordan and Donna Lewis, among others.
+In March 2023, Kelis announced she would be performing on the West Holts stage at that year's Glastonbury Festival.
+That same month, she announced tour dates for a European-only tour.
+On June 3, 2023, Kelis performed at the Mighty Hoopla music festival in London.
+On September 12, 2023, Kelis released "Milkshake 20" (Alex Wann Remix), which she co-produced.